muratk5n/thirdwave/en/index.md

 ---

-There were claims Haftar from Libya, Wagner are supporting RSF, but WG leader below just denied it.
-The only known support right now is the big neighbor Egypt helping the official military.
+There were claims Haftar from Libya, and Wagner are supporting RSF, but WG leader below just denied his support.
+Egypt denies working with the official mil but probably have better rels with them than RSF.

 TASS: "PMC Wagner does not take sides in Sudan — founder"